peter/jsonapitest/README.md

 that is available on the command line to run your tests.
 Tests are specified in JSON files and have the structure of test suites containing a set of tests.
 Each test contains a list of API calls (HTTP requests) with assertions about the response.
 All HTTP traffic is logged exhaustively by the test runner to help debug test failures.
-Any data (database records, user credentials etc.) that the tests need are specified in JSON format and this is easily be interpolated in the API calls.
-The test runner only needs to be configured with a log file, a base_url for your API (i.e. a local development/test server or a remote staging server) and any default headers that your API calls need.
+Any data (database records, user credentials etc.) that the tests need are specified in JSON format and this data is easily interpolated into the API calls.
+The test runner is configured with a base URL for your API, i.e. the URL to a local development/test server or a remote staging server.

 ## Motivation